 Jeremiah Fraites '09: Rocking with The Lumineers

-It’s been an amazing ride for Jeremiah Fraites ’09, who co-founded the American folk rock group The Lumineers with childhood friend Wesley Schultz.
+It’s been an amazing ride for Jeremiah Fraites ’09, who co-founded the folk rock group The Lumineers with childhood friend Wesley Schultz.
 In the early days, they could barely afford the gas it took to drive to one gig.
-A few years later, they have a self-titled, full-length gold album, sold-out tour dates, a double platinum single (“Ho Hey”), opening dates with the Dave Matthews band, multiple notches on the Billboard charts, and received two 2013 Grammy nominations: Best New Artist and Best Americana Album.
+A few years later, they have a self-titled full-length Gold album, sold-out tour dates, a double platinum single (“Ho Hey”), opening dates with the Dave Matthews Band, multiple notches on the Billboard charts, and two Grammy Award nominations for best new artist and best Americana album.

 Although success appears to have come fast, it took years of hard work, practice, and touring gigs.

 Jeremiah Fraites majored in sociology at William Paterson, but always considered it his “back-up plan.”
 His real passion was music.

 At William Paterson, he strategically scheduled his classes with a two-hour break in between just so that he could play piano in Shea Center.
 “Willy P has awesome practice rooms and a great jazz program.
 I would just go there and play the piano every second in between classes.
 That was one of the greatest things about going to William Paterson…I played so much piano,” he says.

 Fraites was also developing song ideas and making music in a makeshift recording studio at his home in Ramsey.
 A few years into college, he teamed up with Schultz to start a band.
 The duo played the New York club circuit from 2005 to 2008, and then moved to Denver, Colorado when Fraites graduated William Paterson.
 In Denver, they placed a Craigslist ad for a cellist, and Neyla Pekarek was the first and only person to respond.
 They rounded out the band with two additional touring members.
 The rest is history.